cbm-fles/flesnet/doc/flesnet_minimal_example.md

 ./flesnet -t zeromq --timeslice-size 20 -n 15 -o 0 -I shm://127.0.0.1/0 -O shm:/fles_out_shared_memory/0 --processor-instances 1 -e "./tsclient -i shm:%s -o file:timeslice_archive.tsa"
 ```

 - `-t`: We are using the ZeroMQ transport layer to exchange information between entry and build nodes.
-This makes more sense when we use seperate FLESnet instances for entry and build nodes.
-Here, this singke process will do the work of both.
 - `-o`: Output index.
 Refers to the output sink of this Flesnet instance.
 Example: When `-o` is set to 1, this build node will write the built timeslices into the 2nd (indexing starts at 0) output sink, defined with the `-O` flag.
 - `-O`: List of output sinks.
 See use of `-o` flag.
 - `--timeslice-size`: Defines how many microslices will make up one timeslice (This does not include overlap.
 The overlap concept will be explained within a dedicated section).